byterubpay/byterub-site/_posts/2018-07-23-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-23.md

 **\<unknownids>** 11 rings when you need 1 more ring than 10
 **\<oneiric\_>** lol
 **\<unknownids>** why not just make 10 bigger? cause ours go to 11
-**\<moneromooo>** I see you got the idea rihgt.
+**\<byterubmooo>** I see you got the idea rihgt.
 **\<ArticMine>** The case for a fixed 11 are 1) User simplicity 2) No ring profiles 3) There may also be a regulatory advantage in taking away control from the user here
 **\<sarang>** I still think we need to start naming our changes (PoW, network upgrades, etc.) to make them seem less contentious
-**\<suraeNoether>** i'll run moneromoo's utility, it'll take a day or three of boiling my ram, then i'll have an answer about "what ring size is so large that improvements become negligible?
+**\<suraeNoether>** i'll run byterubmoo's utility, it'll take a day or three of boiling my ram, then i'll have an answer about "what ring size is so large that improvements become negligible?
 **\<sarang>** ty suraeNoether
 **\<sarang>** keep me in the loop
 **\<rehrar>** post results here, I wanna know too